-Impact Mitigation Measure(s) Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation to the City prior to the issuance of a permit for grading and excavation.
-MM HAZ-1.4: A vapor mitigation system design shall be incorporated in proposed building(s), unless it can be demonstrated to the satisfaction of RWQCB (or similar oversight agency) that these measures are not required for the currently proposed development.
+Impact Mitigation Measure(s) Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation MM HAZ-1.4: A vapor mitigation system design shall be incorporated in proposed building(s), unless it can be demonstrated to the satisfaction of RWQCB (or similar oversight agency) that these measures are not required for the currently proposed development.
 The vapor mitigation systems shall consist of impermeable vapor barriers installed beneath building foundations, passive or active sub-foundation venting systems, or other equivalent measures, and regular monitoring programs, and be approved by the overseeing regulatory agency.
 During construction, the applicant and its contractors are responsible for incorporating vapor mitigation systems in the proposed buildings (if determined necessary).
 All mitigation measures shall be printed on all construction documents, contracts, and project plans.
 Documentation to the RWQCB (or similar oversight agency) if vapor mitigation is not required.
 Community Development Director MM HAZ-1.6: Prior to commencement of earthwork activities, geophysical surveys shall be completed of the former gasoline service station location to evaluate if USTs remain on the site.
 If identified, the USTs shall be removed under permit from the Sunnyvale Bureau of Fire Services and underlying soil and groundwater shall be sampled and evaluated for potential contaminants of concern.
 Prior to issuance of grading permit, applicant is responsible for implementing mitigation measure MM HAZ-1.6.
 All mitigation measures required shall be printed on all construction documents, contracts, and project plans.
-Bureau of Fire Services Permit for UST removal (if found) from the Sunnyvale Department of Public
+Permit for UST removal (if found) Bureau of Fire Services